Samantha was raised in a Catholic family, along with two younger brothers. Although raised Catholic,

 In 2017, Tierney joined the organization as an administrator, the same year she participated in her first WWP Bible study.
 “The Opening Your Heart Bible study was life changing for me.
 My small group had women from all walks of life and I learned different perspectives in areas that I could never have imagined.
 There is something new and life-giving for everyone,” she said.
 Since then, Tierney’s role has evolved with the automation of systems and implementation of Salesforce to help the organization become more streamlined.

 Currently, Tierney manages accounts payable, accounts receivable, handles the financial aspect of donor relations and oversees the day to day transactional duties.
 “I love working behind the scenes.
 The people I work with make this environment incredibly special, as each employee brings into their work both their heart and their desire to see Jesus Christ touch women across the United States through Scripture.
 This transforms our work from operational to being the hands and feet of Christ,” she says.
 She believes Walking with Purpose will continue to grow.
-As she describes it, “In the three years that I’ve been here, the ministry has grown exponentially.
+As she describes it, “In the time I’ve been here, the ministry has grown exponentially.
 The fact that we continue to seek where the Lord is directing us makes me trust that we are headed, down the right path.”

-Having two young children at home aligns her work at WWP with her family’s plans.
+Having three young children at home aligns her work at WWP with her family’s plans.
 “Here, I am a whole person.
 The work demands a lot from us, and we have high expectations, but they respect my boundaries.
 Hearing from our Founder that outside of my working hours I should have my computer closed and pour into my vocation as a wife and mother is a powerful message about our work culture.
 We serve the Lord and each other best when He and our family are first,” says Tierney.

 Laura was raised in a Methodist family and converted to Catholicism in college.
 After attending a Sunday Mass at a Catholic Church, she was truly impacted by the presence and sense of worship.
 “Why would I go anywhere else?
 This is His Church; it comes directly from the hands of Jesus," Laura mentioned.
 Her journey with Walking with Purpose began when her family had moved to a new state, and she gave birth to her second child.
 Her parish was starting their first Walking with Purpose Bible study, and her husband encouraged her to participate.
 “I was in the weeds of motherhood, no self-care, and the fact that when I arrived on my first day everyone knew my name and had a seat waiting for me, reached my heart in an incredibly deep way.
 Everything was very personal.
 They saw me in a time of my life that I felt unseen,” says Laura.